 Walk past some of these fascinating locations and let your imagination run wild with thoughts of what happened here thousands of years ago.

-Although we will never uncover all its mysteries, London’s hidden heritage provides us all with a fascinating glimpse into the past.
-If you’d love to learn more about London’s history, take a look at our Big Bus London tour.
+Although we may never uncover all its mysteries, London’s hidden heritage offers us all a fascinating glimpse into the past.
+If you’d love to learn more about London’s history, consider booking a London tour and visiting iconic sites during your trip.